dromero-dotcom/dromero-dotcom.github.io/proj1_ShipEngine.md

 ### 2. Methodology

-A dataset of about 19,500 readings was used to track various features of the engine activity: engine RPMs, oil temperature and pressure, fuel pressure, etc. Each on its own does not point to an anomaly, but combinations of
+Three methods were used to pinpoint outliers:
+* Interquartile Range (IQR).
+* One-Class Support Vector Machine (OC-SVM).
+* Isolation Forest.

+Principal Component Analysis (PCA) was used to reduce the dimensionality of the dataset and plot the various data points in 2D.

 <img src="images/proj1/3_scatterplots_comparison.png?raw=true"/>